 What’s the largest jigsaw puzzle?

 Made by Ravensburger, the “Memorable Disney Moments” is a jigsaw puzzle with over 40,000 pieces.
-The Guinness World Records confirmed it is the largest commercially made puzzle in the world in the number of pieces and overall size.
-Ravensburger also made the longest puzzle in the world during the German Puzzle Day in 2006.
+The Guinness World Records confirmed it is the largest commercially made puzzle globally in the number of pieces and overall size.
+Ravensburger also made the longest puzzle in the world during German Puzzle Day in 2006.
 The puzzle was about 2.5 miles long.

 Why and when did we first start calling them ‘Jigsaws’?

 In the early 1900s, manufacturers decided this type of puzzle needed its own name.
 They settled on ‘Jig-Saw Puzzles’ after the tool that made them.